rosswf/rossw-blog/content/Terraform/blog-part1.md

 Tags: blog, meta, terraform
 Summary: First post in a mini series detailing how this blog was setup.
 This one covers provisioning EC2 instances with terraform.
 Slug: blog-setup-part1-terraform
+Description: Learning how to provision an AWS EC2 instance using Terraform.
+This is the first part of a mini series detailing how this blog was setup.

 This is the first part of a mini series detailing how this blog was setup.
 In this part I will discuss provisioning using Terraform.
 The relevant files can be found in this github [repo](https://github.com/rosswf/rossw-blog-terraform).